-BIPOLAR OPERATION USING THE DAC8501
+BIPOLAR OPERATION USING THE DAC7513

-The DAC8501 has been designed for single-supply operation but a bipolar output range is also possible using the circuit in Figure 10.
-The circuit shown will give an output voltage range of $\pm V{REF}$.
+The DAC7513 has been designed for single-supply operation, but a bipolar output range is also possible using the circuit in Figure 10 which will give an output voltage range of $\pm V{REF}$.
 Rail-to-rail operation at the amplifier output is achievable using an OPA703 as the output amplifier.